atsheehan/curriculum/lessons/workout-analyzer/workout-analyzer.md

 * "Duration" should add up the duration of all of the exercises in a given workout.
 * For calories burned, assume the following:
   * cardio exercises burn 8 calories/min
-  * strength exercises burn 5 calories/min
+  * all other exercises burn 5 calories/min
 * You can use the [table_print gem](https://github.com/arches/table_print) to print out tables in your console.

 ### Setup